 /R E P E A T -- Media advisory - Government of Canada to make an important announcement about high-speed Internet/

-OTTAWA, ON, April 19, 2022 /CNW/ - Stéphane Lauzon, Parliamentary Secretary to the Minister of Rural Economic Development, on behalf of the Honourable Gudie Hutchings, Minister of Rural Economic Development, will announce an investment to improve high-speed Internet access in British Columbia.
+OTTAWA, ON, April 21, 2022 /CNW/ - Terry Duguid, Parliamentary Secretary to the Minister of Environment and Climate Change and Member of Parliament for Winnipeg South, on behalf of the Honourable Gudie Hutchings, Minister of Rural Economic Development and Member of Parliament for Long Range Mountains, will announce an investment to improve high-speed Internet access in Manitoba.
 A media availability will follow.

 Stay connected